 1-2.
 Interpretation of these bylaws, competition rules and regulations or other District

-matters not provided for herein, shall be referred to the board whose decision shall
+matters not provided for herein, shall be referred to the Board whose decision shall

 be binding on all parties.
 The definitions in the Societies Act on the date these bylaws become effective apply to these bylaws.